Skip to content

 The five rotary blades are double-track, which means they have two round sections within each blade, like most rotary shavers.
 These blades flex in and out together, which helps the blades stay close to the scalp while shaving.

-While the blades flex in and out together, they would be better if they were like other shavers I have used, like the FlexSeries Pro recently.
-The FlexSeries and others have blades that also move independently as well as together, like the Dome Pro, and this provides much more comfort, and they are better for moving along the various head contours.
+While the blades flex in and out together, they would be better if they were like those of other shavers I have used, such as the FlexSeries Pro recently.
+The FlexSeries and others have blades that move independently and together, like the Dome Pro, providing much more comfort and better adaptability to various head contours.

-A great feature is the magnetic type blade removal.
+A notable feature is the magnetic-type blade removal.
 It makes it very easy to remove the top blade section.

-When taking off the top blade section, you will see that it has a large collection chamber.
-This is a useful feature as it collects debris inside while we are shaving, and it is useful for when it needs cleaning.
+When removing the top blade section, you will notice that it features a large collection chamber.
+This is a useful feature as it collects debris inside while we are shaving, and it is useful when it needs cleaning.

 The whole head section can also be removed.
-However, this is of no use really and is mostly useful on a head shaver when changing included attachments like a trimmer.
+However, this is of little use and is mostly useful on a head shaver when changing included attachments, such as a trimmer.

-While the whole head does not pivot like a Remington RX5 (Balder Pro), it has some play in it, which I feel is useful and gives it some flex when in use.
+While the entire head does not pivot like a Remington RX5 (Balder Pro), it does have some play, which I find useful and beneficial, allowing it to flex when in use.

 Power and Battery

-Manscaped states the shaver has a 9,500 RPM motor, and while I can’t measure that, I have found it is quite powerful.
+Manscaped states that the shaver has a 9,500 RPM motor, and while I couldn’t measure that, I have found it to be quite powerful.

 It has a 1400mAh Li-ion battery, which is more than most and equal to the Skull Shaver Pitbull Gold.